Chiral expansion of moments of quark distributions: Introduction

 \section{Introduction}

-Despite the abundance of protons and neutrons in our universe, the partonic structure of the nucleon remains an active research topic.
+Understanding hadron structure, in particular the partonic structure of baryons, remains a significant challenge in nuclear physics.
 Of particular importance to experimental programs, especially for the analysis of the scattering of ultra-high-energy cosmic ray particles or of fixed target and colliding hadron beam experiments, is a quantitative understanding of parton distribution functions (PDFs).
 In the infinite momentum frame these parameterize the likelihood of a particular parton carrying the Bjorken momentum fraction $x$ at a renormalization scale $\mu$.

-PDFs have been well determined experimentally~\cite{Lai:2010vv,Adloff:2003uh,Ball:2008by,Martin:2007bv} and widely studied within models~\cite{Diakonov:1996sr,Schreiber:1991qx,Gamberg:2003ey,Cloet:2005pp,Cloet:2007em,Bacchetta:2008af,Lorce:2011dv}.
+PDFs have been well determined experimentally~\cite{Adloff:2003uh,Ball:2008by,Martin:2007bv,Lai:2010vv} and widely studied within models~\cite{Schreiber:1991qx,Diakonov:1996sr,Gamberg:2003ey,Cloet:2005pp,Cloet:2007em,Bacchetta:2008af,Lorce:2011dv}.
 However, ultimately one wants to determine them directly from QCD itself and lattice field theory is currently the only quantitative tool available with this facility.
 While it is not possible to calculate PDFs directly on the lattice, use of the operator product expansion allows moments of PDFs, which represent averages over the momentum fraction $x$ carried by the parton, to be evaluated~\cite{Detmold:2002nf,Bali:2012av,Horsley:2010th,Cloet:2012db, Gockeler:2004wp,Bratt:2010jn,Aoki:2010xg,Alexandrou:2011nr}.

-In order to compare moments from lattice simulations, performed on a finite, four-dimensional grid, with experimental determinations, several extrapolations must be performed.
+In order to compare moments from lattice simulations, performed on a finite four-dimensional grid, with experimental determinations, several extrapolations must be performed.
 Both the continuum extrapolation as lattice spacing $a \rightarrow 0$, and finite volume effects which account for the finite extent of the lattice, must be considered.
 As most lattice simulations are still performed at larger than physical quark masses, an extrapolation down in quark or pseudoscalar mass to the physical point is also necessary.
 That particular extrapolation is the focus of this work.